cubicdaiya/bms/README.md

 ## bms.Search

-`bms.Search` searches a needle in haystack and returns count of needle.
+`bms.Search` searches a needle in a haystack and returns count of needle.

 ```go
 haystack := "bokkobokkkobokkkkobokkobokkkobokkkko"